-When you get in front of your audience you can pick out one person or more to speak directly to.
-Since you've practiced your speech in front of a mirror until you've felt comfortable, those feelings will carry over as you speak to someone in the audience... you can imagine you are speaking out loud to yourself!
+When you get in front of your audience, you can pick out one person or more to whom you speak directly.
+Since you've practiced your speech in front of a mirror until you've felt comfortable, those feelings will carry over as you talk to someone in the audience.
+You can imagine you are talking out loud to yourself!

 Visualize yourself in front of your audience giving a successful speech.
 Just sit and close your eyes and imagine yourself on stage, in front of a podium or wherever you will be giving your presentation.
 See yourself feeling confident and comfortable sharing your knowledge with the audience.

 Visualize people coming up to you after your speech to thank and congratulate you.
-Think about past successes in your life, not just in the public speaking arena, but any kind of success you've had.
+Think about past successes in your life, not just in the public speaking arena, but any growth you've had.
 Use the feelings that come up when you replay these scenes in your mind to help you connect to what you are wanting to feel when giving your presentation.

 Take a few moments to breathe slowly and deeply before you start your speech.
 Public speaking anxiety often causes symptoms such as difficulty breathing, heart palpitations and more.
-So taking the time to breathe in a conscious way will help relieve these symptoms.
+So taking the time to breathe consciously will help relieve these symptoms.

 Use positive affirmations and encouraging self-talk to help you build your self-esteem.
 Feeling confident in your ability to give a great presentation comes with believing that you can.

-You CAN get control of your anxiety and become a wonderful public speaker.
+You CAN get control of your anxiety and become an excellent public speaker.
 It's a matter of having the desire and willingness to break through the barriers of what is holding you back.

 There is a program that has helped me enormously in my search for freedom from anxiety when speaking in public.
-It helps you to incorporate positive self-talk in your life which is so important to feeling confident and self-assured in your presentations.
+It helps you to incorporate positive self-talk in your life which is so essential to feeling prepared and self-assured in your presentations.
 I love it because all I do is put the CD on and press play.
-Find out more about fearless public speaking and how to lessen your anxiety.
+Find out more about fearless public speaking1 and how to lessen your anxiety.

-And here are some more great public speaking anxiety tips sent in by visitors, plus 10 tips to help you get over your fear of public speaking!
+And here are some more great public speaking anxiety tips sent in by visitors, plus ten tips to help you get over your fear of public speaking!